 Shoulder Impingement Syndrome

-Your Shoulder Impingement Zone is where your shoulder tendons and bursa are most likely to impingement against the (acromion) bone as it moves.
+Your Shoulder Impingement Zone is where your shoulder tendons and bursa are most likely to impinge against the (acromion) top of the shoulder blade during overhead or shoulder height movement.
 The shoulder impingement zone is the most likely area when injuries to your rotator cuff or shoulder bursa occur due to the narrowing of the sub-acromial (space below the acromion) during this shoulder position.

 Postures that significantly narrow the sub-acromial space are:

 - Your arm is working at or near shoulder height.

 - Your arm is high overhead.

 Who Suffers Shoulder Impingement Syndrome?

-Shoulder Impingement Syndrome is more likely to occur in people who engage in physical activities that require repeated overhead arm movements, such as tennis, golf, swimming, weight lifting, or throwing a ball.
+Shoulder Impingement Syndrome is more likely to occur in people who engage in physical activities that require repeated overhead arm movements, such as tennis, golf, swimming, water polo, weight lifting, or throwing a ball.
 Occupations that require repeated overhead lifting or work at or above shoulder height are also at risk of rotator cuff impingement.

 What are the Symptoms of Shoulder Rotator Cuff Impingement?

 Commonly rotator cuff impingement has the following symptoms:

-- An arc of shoulder pain approximately when your arm is at shoulder height or when your arm is overhead.
+- An arc of shoulder pain occurs approximately when your arm is at shoulder height or when your arm is overhead.

-- Shoulder pain that can extend from the top of the shoulder to the elbow.
+- Shoulder pain can extend from the top of the shoulder to the elbow.

 - Pain when lying on the sore shoulder.